zydou/arti/doc/Errors.md

 }

 #[cfg(feature("error-details"))]
-pub use ErrorDetail; //This becomes public only if we have
+pub use ErrorDetail; // This becomes public only if we have

 impl std::error::Error for ErrorDetail { ... }